Attention-guided Temporally Coherent Video Object Matting: Our method

-where $\mathbf{A}^{t-1}(i,j)$ denotes the affinity value computed for a pixel $i$ of $\mathbf{I}^t$ and a pixel $j$ within the patch at $\mathbf{I}^{t-1}$; note that $\cdot$ denotes the point-wise dot product.
+Next, we compute the attention weights between $\mathbf{K}$ and $\mathbf{U}^{t-1}$ and similarly for $\mathbf{K}$ and $\mathbf{U}^{t+1}$, and then use the attention weights as temporal affinity values to modulate the corresponding adjacent frame features.
+Taking $\mathbf{K}$ and the query features $\mathbf{U}^{t-1}$ of $\mathbf{I}^{t-1}$ as an example, we compute the set of affinity values $\mathbf{A}^{t-1} \in \mathbb{R}^{M \times W^2}$ as follows: where $\mathbf{A}^{t-1}(i,j)$ denotes the affinity value computed for a pixel $i$ of $\mathbf{I}^t$ and a pixel $j$ within the patch at $\mathbf{I}^{t-1}$; note that $\cdot$ denotes the point-wise dot product.
 This operation effectively matches the key feature $\mathbf{K}(i)$ of pixel $i$ with features from $\mathbf{U}^{t-1}$ inside a corresponding $W \times W$ local patch.
-While our module only uses a local patch instead of the full feature map in the computation attention weights, it is empirically enough to capture the temporal correlation since the motion between adjacent frames in a video sequence is relatively small.
-The patch size is set to $7\times 7$ throughout our experiments.
+While our module only uses a local patch instead of the full feature map in the computation attention weights, empirically, it is enough to capture the temporal correlation since the motion between adjacent frames in a video sequence is relatively small.
+The patch size is set to $7\times 7$ throughout our experiments if not noted otherwise.
 Note that we use feature maps of OS=8, which can cover a broad range of motion.